 You can play Reminiscence on Steam

 Sitnikov Valeriy made one of the internet’s most beloved free-to-play titles of all time with 2013’s Call of Fear.
 You play as a young man exploring a mystery inside an old Scandinavian town.
-As the game progresses, both the protagonist and the mystery begin to unravel.
+As the story progresses, both the protagonist and the mystery begin to unravel.

 Though it was originally designed as a mod for Half-Life, Cry of Fear is now a standalone product and can be downloaded via Steam.